 Not sensitive enough

 I haven’t tried the regular Sensitive brush head, so whether this one is softer I can’t tell.
-But from my experience it has not been soft or gentle to the skin.
+But from my experience, it has not been soft or gentle to the skin.
 I tried this brush head with both high and low speed and I got the same result: my skin around my nose, chin and some on the forehead got really irritated and “burnt”.
 It took about 2 weeks for my skin to heal from it.
 Having acne and damaged skin wasn’t the goal with this.

 I started with using it everyday to once a week and once a month with the same result.
 I ended up with skipping those 20 sec that’s for nose and chin and do my neck instead.
 But after four months I put the Clarisonic aside to try again with a new head brush.

-I did experienced some purging the first week of use with this brush.
+I did experience some purging the first week of use with this brush.
 But I would rather say that purging is caused from too rough brush head and speed setting and inexperienced handling.
 As a newbie it’s easy to not know how soft to press, and you might end up overdoing it even when you think your pressure is gentle.

 After 6 months of not using my Clarisonic and then picking it up again, you would think a long time like that would set me back to square one, but I had no detox or adjustment symptoms.

-I think starting with a delicate brush head in the beginning and then moving forward to sensitive or normal is the safest way to prevent any burns or purging.
+I think, starting with a delicate brush head in the beginning and then moving forward to sensitive or normal is the safest way to prevent any burns or purging.

 Clarisonic | Delicate Brush Head